thephez/original-evolution-whitepaper/README.md

 Action  : An integer representing the type of Subscription Transaction, enumerating to the types
 “Register”, “Topup”, “ChangePubKey” and “Deactivate”.
 Type  : This is an integer representing the type of account as defined in a JSON protocol called
-the Schema which governs all data­structures in Evolution and is described later.
+the Schema which governs all data-structures in Evolution and is described later.
 For now we
-assume all accounts are a type “User”, the main account type and targeted at end­users.
+assume all accounts are a type “User”, the main account type and targeted at end-users.
 The
 account type cannot be changed by subsequent subscription transactions for this Account.
 AccKey  : A string of characters which must be unique within the total Account set on the
 blockchain for the specified Account Type (similar to a primary key in a database).
 The AccKey